krieger1325/GCP-Portfolio/project-1-static-website-hosting/README.md

-# Week 2 Project: Static Website Hosting with Google Cloud Load Balancer
+# Project 1: Static Website Hosting with Google Cloud Load Balancer

 ## Overview
 -This project demonstrates how to host a static website on Google Cloud Storage